 Chives are moderately drought-resistant but really prefer regular and consistent moisture.
 Ensuring they get regular water will help the plants put on more growth and enable repeated harvesting.
-Try to keep the soil moist, but not soggy.
+Try to keep the soil moist but not soggy.
 Using mulch around the plants can slow down soil moisture evaporation.
 If you’re growing chives indoors, mulch is not necessary as the temperature will remain relatively consistent.

-The soil for your chives should be moist as stated above, but also needs to be rich and well-draining.
+The soil for your chives should be moist as stated above, but it also needs to be rich and well-drained soil.
 Sandy soil can allow for good drainage but should be amended heavily with compost to provide nutrients and moisture retention.
 Regular potting soil is a decent amendment for sandier soils.

-Prior to planting, it’s recommended to work in 6-8” of good, rich composted material if you’re planting in a bed.
+Before you plant chives, work in 6-8” of good, rich composted material if you’re planting in a bed.
 In containers, use a high-quality potting mix that’s enriched with lots of composted cow manure or horse manure.
 Pot-grown chives benefit greatly from the nutrition provided by rotted manures.

 A balanced granular fertilizer, such as a 3-3-3 NPK formula, can be applied every 2-4 weeks throughout the growing season.
 This provides plenty of nutrition for your plants.
 Lightly scratch the fertilizer into the soil around the base of the plants and water it in well.

-Pruning, for a chive plant, is more about harvesting than about plant maintenance.
+For a chive plant, pruning is more about harvesting than plant maintenance.
 But that doesn’t mean you shouldn’t prune!
 In fact, pruning can help spur additional growth if it’s done right.

 Since we’re going to discuss harvesting in a bit, let’s focus on maintenance for the moment.
 Deadheading spent flowers ensures that your plants look healthy.
 It also reduces the likelihood of seed spread outside of your planting area.